A-C-Rosenfeldt/AtariJag6DoFtexture60fps/README.md

 So line buffer remains. no z-buffer there. so  like not set nor read.
 So all beam tree including the 4px jaggie edges.
 And we can have no back to front rendering because the object processor starts immediate after switching buffers.
 I feel like I am back at Doom coverage buffers.

-# Pure BeamTree without a z-buffer in MVP
+# BeamTree with span buffer and bit masks
 I cannot read back the z-buffer and not even gather statistics to switch over.
 There is no elegance, but it may be put back in later.
 On the other hand the GPU can work fast on bit patterns to calculate coverage.
 So I want to utilize 8 directions const-z rendering, so the horizontal resolution is not the only important one, like with 32bit  in the GPU we only need 10 values to cover a scanline in CGA resolution.